muflone/pulldocker/README.md

   - bash -c 'echo END ${DATE} ${TIME}'
 ```

-The `NAME` argument is required for each profile and identifies the profiles.
+The `NAME` argument is required for each repository and identifies the
-Its usage becomes useful on the commands, and it's assigned to the NAME command
+repository itself.
+Its usage becomes useful on the commands, and it's assigned
-variable (see below).
+to the NAME command variable (see below).

 The `STATUS` argument can be a boolean value with `true` or `false` and if set
-to `false` the profile is considered as disabled so it will not be checked or
+to `false` the repository is considered as disabled so it will not be checked
-updated.
+or updated.
-This could be useful to disable the profile, and still keeping its definition
+This could be useful to disable the repository, and still keeping its
-in the YAML file.
+definition in the YAML file.

 The `REPOSITORY_DIR` argument is used to specify to git working copy to update
 and to check for updates.